outcastofmusic/quick-nlp/README.rst

 **Quick NLP**  is a deep learning nlp library inspired by the `fast.ai library  <https://github.com/fastai/fastai>`_

-It follows the same api as fastai allowing for quick and easy running of nlp models
+It follows the same api as fastai and extends it allowing for quick and easy running of nlp models

 Features
 ########